 These methods are most often deployed to identify flaws and damage that may not be visible to the naked eye.
 For example, liquid penetrant inspection is used frequently to identify cracks in the surface of materials that can lead to serious damage or equipment failure over time.
 The cracks may be so small and thin that they are effectively invisible to technicians conducting a visual inspection.
 Though after applying a liquid penetrant containing highly visible dyes to the surface, the penetrant will fill the crack and render it visible to inspectors.

 The most common usage of these techniques is to check the condition of certain components or equipment either before or while they are in use.
 Our expertise means we can assist a broad spectrum of industries.
 For example, it may be used in the automotive sector to test piston heads and other engine parts.

 Manufacturers often utilize this method for checking the quality of certain pieces before assembly of the finished product.
 Military and defense contractors depend on it for ballistics testing and analysis.
 No matter what the circumstances, we have the skills and the services necessary to carry out these tests for our customers.

-Rhinehart Finishing has earned a reputation in the industry as one of the leading providers of industrial NDT & inspection services.
+Rhinehart Finishing has earned a reputation in the industry as one of the leading providers of industrial NDT services.
 That’s due, in no small part, to the extensive range of testing techniques we offer as well as our advanced technological capabilities.
-Our 100,000-square-foot production facility features a state-of-the-art quality testing laboratory, where we offer a full range of testing services that include the most common as well as the latest nondestructive testing technologies.
+Our 100,000-square-foot production facility features a state-of-the-art quality testing laboratory, where we offer a full range of paint quality testing and other testing services that include the most common as well as the latest non-destructive testing technologies.

 No matter what else they provide their customers, manufacturers’ most important product is reliability.
-Nondestructive testing is one of the best ways to ensure that manufacturers are giving their customers that reliability.
-With the extensive capabilities and technology we have in-house, Rhinehart Finishing continues to be one of the best sources for nondestructive testing in the industry.
+NDT is one of the best ways to ensure that manufacturers are giving their customers that reliability.
+With the extensive capabilities and technology we have in-house, Rhinehart Finishing continues to be one of the best sources for non-destructive testing in the industry.